malloc47/malloc47.github.com/_posts/2012-05-10-beating-interview-problems-to-death-with-parallel-haskell.md

                          | otherwise = a >< b
 {% endhighlight %}

-Optionally, `Data.Sequence` has views, which is `ViewPatterns` was made for.
-Rewriting with these in mind make new `reduce` resemble the old one fairly closely:
+Optionally, `Data.Sequence` has views, which is what `ViewPatterns` was made for.
+Rewriting with these in mind makes the new `reduce` resemble the old one fairly closely:

 {% highlight haskell %}
 {-# LANGUAGE ViewPatterns #-}